CodeIsaMystic/react-typescript/theorical/types-redux/redux-reducers.md

 ##### **NOTE :** about avoiding the `any` TS type

-*Here a schema of why we potentially need to differenciate those Actions types...*
+*Here a schema of why we potentially need to differentiate those Actions types...*

 ![The repositories reducer organization](./images/repos-reducer-schema.png)